 The bird is also known as the Red-backed sea eagle in Australia.
 The Langkawi archipelago, off the coast of Malaysia, is named after the Brahminy kite.
 ‘Langkawi’ means reddish-brown eagle in colloquial Malay.

 The adult Brahminy kite has a distinguished plumage that sets it apart from the other urban raptors.
 It generally feeds on fish, crabs and frogs, and usually nests on trees near waterbodies.
 When necessary, it will scavenge for food at harbors, slaughter-houses and fish shops.

-What I love about namma Bangalore, and the sole reason why I continue to live in this garbage-laden, dog-infested, over-congested and rapidly decaying city, is the proximity of so many prime birding locations.
+The only reason why I continue to live in this garbage-laden, dog-infested, over-congested and rapidly decaying concretised shithole called Bangalore, is the proximity of a few good birding locations.

 Ranganathittu is one such.
 Spread over just 700 square meters, this sanctuary is one of India’s smallest.
 Yet, it is home to well over one hundred avian species and several other flora and fauna.